11 April 2018

 ACMI is Australia’s only museum of film, television, video games, digital culture and art.
 It is the most visited museum of its kind in the world and the most visited attraction at Melbourne’s Federation Square.

+ACMI will close in mid-2019 to undergo this major redevelopment.
 It will also embed interactive and immersive technologies across the museum to create a high impact, entirely new visitor experience.